peps/tari-dot-com/privacy_policy.md

 We will obtain consent for such sharing with service providers where legally required.
 We enter into written agreements with these third-party service providers requiring them to provide the same level of protection for your personal information as provided under this Policy and limiting their use of your personal information to the specified services provided on our behalf.
 Such service providers include:

+- _Google Analytics._ We use Google Analytics as one way to uniquely identify site visitors, and track page visits on our Sites.
-- _Shopify._ We use Shopify&#39;s e-commerce platform to facilitate your purchases made from our website.
+- _Shopify._ We use Shopify's e-commerce platform to facilitate your purchases made from our website.
 Shopify stores your data on a secure server behind a firewall and encrypts your credit/debit card information in compliance with PCI DSS standards.
-You can review Shopify&#39;s privacy policy at [shopify.com/legal/privacy](http://www.shopify.com/legal/privacy).
+You can review Shopify's privacy policy at [www.shopify.com/legal/privacy](http://www.shopify.com/legal/privacy).
 Shopify is certified under the EU-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield.
 - _Substack_.
 We use Substack to send newsletters and related communications when you sign up for a newsletter subscription.
-You can review Substack&#39;s privacy policy at [https://substack.com/privacy](https://substack.com/privacy).
+You can review Substack's privacy policy at [https://substack.com/privacy](https://substack.com/privacy).
 - _Twilio_.
 We use Twilio to send SMS/text messages when you sign up for SMS notifications.
-You can review Twilio&#39;s privacy policy at [https://www.twilio.com/legal/privacy](https://www.twilio.com/legal/privacy).
+You can review Twilio's privacy policy at [https://www.twilio.com/legal/privacy](https://www.twilio.com/legal/privacy).
 Twilio is certified under the EU-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield.
 - _Matoma_.
 We use Matoma to track usage of the Services.
-You can review Matoma&#39;s privacy policy at [https://matomo.org/privacy-policy/](https://matomo.org/privacy-policy/).
+You can review Matoma's privacy policy at [https://matomo.org/privacy-policy/](https://matomo.org/privacy-policy/).

 ### Other